SyneRBI/SIRF-Exercises/INSTALL.md

 Author: Kris Thielemans

-An easy way to run the exercises is to use the SIRF Virtual Machine where most of this has been done for you, but you can install all of this yourself of course.
+An easy way to run the exercises is to use the SIRF Virtual Machine where SIRF has already been installed for you.
+Alternatively you can install SIRF yourself.
 Below are some brief instructions.

 The exercises use [Jupyter notebooks](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html).
 These provide a nice GUI interface to Python.
 You need 2 components: the jupyter notebook server and a web browser.

-## Installation via the SIRF Virtual Machine
+## SIRF Virtual Machine

 We distribute a VM with SIRF and all its dependencies, please [check our wiki](https://github.com/CCPPETMR/CCPPETMR_VM/wiki).
 The VM also contains the source for the SIRF-Exercises.
 However, we do not include the data to restrict its file size.